JuanDa237/resume-html-template/README.md

 # How to export to pdf

-You have to press ctrl + p in Google Chrome, then put this settings:
+You have to press "ctrl + p" to print in Google Chrome, then put this settings:

 Destination: Save as pdf
 Paper size: Letter